 Roundworm is a common parasite in dogs and puppies.
 It is so common that nearly every dog will deal with this parasite at some point in his life, particularly while he is a puppy.
 Puppies are especially vulnerable to roundworm because their immune system has not matured enough yet to fight them off.
 Two types of roundworm exist.
 These include toxocara canis and toxascaris leonine.
 The latter is the more serious of the two because it can transmit symptoms to humans.

-The roundworm parasite lives in the intestinal tract of your dog and receives its nutrients from her.
+This parasite lives in the intestinal tract of your dog and receives its nutrients from her.
 Unfortunately, this prevents your dog from getting the proper nutrition she needs for longevity and quality of life.
-Roundworm can also live inside the lungs of your dog, which obviously makes it difficult for her to breathe normally.
-The following symptoms indicate that your dog could have roundworm:
+Roundworms can also live inside the lungs of your dog, which obviously makes it difficult for her to breathe normally.
+The following symptoms indicate that your dog could be infected:

 - Unexpected weight loss